rehierl/node-tree-outliner/about-basics.md

 A section is a sequence of nodes.

-This definition implies that the nodes of a section have a specific order:
+This definition implies that the nodes of a section have some order.

 * synonymous - introduce, initialize, declare
 * synonymous - associate with, establish a relationship with
 * synonymous - is associated with, is related to

 At some point, an element introduces a new section.
 From that point on, nodes will be associated with this section, one after another, until that is no longer allowed.

-* A two-way, one-to-many (1:N) relationship.
+Consequently, the order of nodes is based upon the traversal of a node tree.

+* The `SxN` relation is a two-way, one-to-many (1:N) relationship (`S` is the set of sections, `N` the set of nodes).
 * A section is empty, if no nodes were associated with it.
-* A node is always added to the end of a section or more accurately, to the end of its sequence, when it has to be associated with it.
+* A node is added to the end of a section, or more accurately to the end of its sequence, when it has to be associated with it.
 * The n-th node of a section's sequence is the section's n-th node.
 * A non-empty section always has a first and a last node.

-* A section is defined by its node sequence.
+A section is declared by its sectioning element and defined by its node sequence.
+To truly distinguish sections from one another, the section's sectioning element must be taken into account (e.g. empty section).

 Definitions